 [Note: Where a company with a paid up ordinary share capital exceeding RM2.5m commences business operations in a YA where the basis period for that YA is less than six months, the company is exempt from the requirement to furnish an estimate of tax payable for that particular YA].

 Where a SME company has no basis period for the YA in which it commences its operations, it will not be required to furnish estimates of tax for the two immediately following YAs [s107C(4A)(a)].
-This is the case in alternatives (ii) and (iii), where Ace Sdn Bhd has no basis period for YA 2014 (the YA it commences operations), it will not be required to furnish estimates of tax for YA 2014, and the two immediately following YAs of YA 2015 and YA 2016.
+This is the case in alternatives (ii) and (iii), where Ace Sdn Bhd has no basis period for YA 2020 (the YA in which it commences operations), it will not be required to furnish estimates of tax for YA 2020, and the two immediately following YAs of YA 2021 and YA 2022.

 Where a company commences operations and: